stsiwo/java_concept/README.md

 o = new Object(); // new memory address: XXXXXX
 ```

+## pass by reference

+always pass a variable (not copy). this means that the same variable are used in the called function.

+no pass by reference in java.

 ## pass by value

+always pass a copy of a variable. this means that create a new variable for the copy.

 java always use 'pass-by-value' even if you pass a reference. it pass a copy of the reference (e.g., a copy of memory address).